askui/askui-dev-docs/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 In this example, we are going to automate the typing on the Android device.
 To let AskUI fluently type as desired, we will use a virtual keyboard that handles the keyboard input via `adb`: [ADBKeyboard.apk](https://github.com/senzhk/ADBKeyBoard)

 ‍
-1) Download the ADBKeyboard package (Important: Version 2.0): [Link to GitHub Repository](https://github.com/senzhk/ADBKeyBoard/releases/tag/v2.0)
+1) Download the ADBKeyboard package: [Link to GitHub Repository](https://github.com/senzhk/ADBKeyBoard/blob/master/ADBKeyboard.apk)

 2) Unzip it.